nehrman/hashiconfEU-2019/Step2-Keycloak/README.md

 *Congrats*, you finally deploy and configure Keycloak to add AuthN and AuthZ to your application without modifying a lot of code in your app.

-We're ready to move on to step 3 and add Static Secret management with by using K8S Auth method.
+We're ready to move on to step 3 and add Static Secret management by using K8S Auth method.

 ## Special thanks